 I have worked successfully in alternative educational venues for over 12 years, as a science education curriculum developer, as a sub for high needs and resource students and in continuing / returning adult education.
 I believe that education is the key to social justice and that every person, no matter their age, has a right to education that works for them by working with them.

 I have also enjoyed many years of successfully working as a freelance photographer and in the professional entertainment industry.

 I am looking forward to returning to Florida and exploring work in alternative and charter schools.
 I am particularly fond of the Steiner / Waldorf education but feel those schools are well funded and in no shortage of help.
 I would prefer to work within the public funded schools to help make changes and guide from within.

-I believe that through expression in arts youth can be encouraged to dream, explore and build self esteem as well as foster a creative approach to encouraging, skills in literacy, science and math.
+I believe that through expression in the arts, youth can be encouraged to dream, explore and build self-esteem as well as foster a creative approach to encouraging, skills in literacy, science and math.
 This core belief was formed from my exposure to the many wonderful ideas and people at SAIL.

 This is why I wanted to thank you, and everyone who is there.
 What you do makes a difference.
 What you do made a difference to me.
 Thank you.